 During a domestic violence hearing, a judge will decide whether you and your children need legal protective orders to stay safe from an abuser.
 If you have minor children with your abuser, the judge may also decide to grant you full custody.
 However, in most cases, the abuser is still allowed to see their children during supervised visits.
 Only rarely will a parent be completely cut off from their children.

 A temporary restraining order prevents an abuser from:

 It is important to be honest when you take the stand.
 However, you’ll also be responsible for remembering specific details such as the date and time of a physical assault or the words your abuser said to you.
 Depending on the laws in your state, you may be able to reference your notes (not read from them).
 However, you must have all the important facts memorized if the judge rules against having notes on the stand.

-Mostdomestic assault attorney can also help you prepare for testifying so you know what to expect.have never gotten the opportunity to talk about what they lived through, which is why it’s important to make sure you practice telling your story.
+Most domestic violence victims have never gotten the opportunity to talk about what they lived through, which is why it’s important to make sure you practice telling your story.
 Going over the facts in your head beforehand may also help you remember new details that support your case.
-A
+A domestic assault attorney can also help you prepare for testifying so you know what to expect.

 The experienced criminal lawyers at John Engman & Associates are more than willing to help you navigate this difficult stage of the legal process.
 Our Grand Rapids domestic violence attorneys have experience in removing clients from abusive situations and will examine every recourse you have under the law.
 To set up an appointment, give our office a call at 616-426-9576.
 Please note that if you fear for the safety of yourself or your children, you can call the at 1-800-799-7233.